chris-weinberger/cogNeuro/README.md

 Most of these are self-explanatory, but to make things clear, I've used to following convention when naming things: If the name has the word "old" in it, it just refers to vectors that contain -1 instead of 0.
 These were previously used. "excel" and "csv" simply refer to the file type.

+the 'fann' directory contains the FANN library.
+I did not develop this library.
+More information about this can be found here: http://leenissen.dk/fann/wp/help/getting-started/.